-AIMS: IVUS is currently recommended by international guidelines to guide left main stem (LMS) PCI.
-Although OCT resolution outmatches IVUS, this tool is not yet recommended in LMS angioplasty due to the absence of data.
+Background: Intravascular ultrasound (IVUS)-guided PCI improves the prognosis of left main stem (LMS) PCI and is currently recommended by international guidelines.
+Although OCT resolution is greater than that of IVUS, this tool is not yet recommended in LMS angioplasty due to the absence of data.